rackerlabs/csi-marconi/README.rst

       (This is intentionally manual, to avoid accidentally stressing the production auth.)

 #.
 Update ~/.tsung/projectid.csv, to include the tenant ID of your account.
 #.
+Create queues with the names in ~/.tsung/existingqueue.csv, if your account doesn't have them already.
+#.
 Start tsung in the controller with 'tsung start'

 -----------------------